religiosa1/tgnotifier/README.md

 # Simple telegram notification service

-Allows you to send [telegram](https://telegram.org/) text messages to a small list of predefined users through a REST API.
+Allows you to send [telegram](https://telegram.org/) text messages to a small list of predefined users through a CLI, a REST API or as golang library.

 It can be used to send notifications about pipeline errors/completions, some long running process finished, etc.

 It's intended to be simple to deploy and use, without much configuration.

 ## Usage